Sheppsu/osu_diff_calc/README.rst

-WARNING: difficulty calculation is currently not working (pp is though).
+WARNING: diff calc is not working yet and pp values may have minor errors since I have not tested too much yet.

 Library for doing difficulty and pp calculations for beatmaps.
+Works well with my [beatmap_reader](https://github.com/Sheepposu/beatmap_reader) library.